How to Teach Apostrophes

 My students always had a really hard time understanding the use of apostrophes, both in making contractions and in possessive tense.
 I had to use little drawings and stories to drive the learning home in a way the children would remember.

 I earnestly told my children that contractions began in Wordville, a small town in the Himalayan Mountains.
 In that small town was a cranky woman who wore black and very pointy boots.
 We are not certain why she was cranky, but we suspect that she was lonely and really didn’t understand that being cranky and scary did not make her less lonely.

-So what would happen is that she would be lurking around the town square and would see two citizens of Wordville chatting happily in the market.
+One day she was lurking around the town square and saw two citizens of Wordville chatting happily in the market.
 Here they are:

 The cranky woman who wore black and really pointy boots just couldn’t stand it.
 She flew into a rage, gave a mighty kick, and this is what happened: